harbour/core/contrib/hbmysql/readme.txt

 This is work in progress, so it has to be fully tested and needs a few more methods to cover MySQL possibilities.

-Add hbmysql.hbc to your hbmk2 command line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have MySQL dynamic libraries configured.
+Add hbmysql.hbc to your hbmk2 command-line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have MySQL dynamic libraries configured.